gquere/gquere.github.io/sstic2020_writeup/step6.md

 }
 ```

-The logical and's and powers are scary at first sight, but they're just compilation artifacts due to the native EVM int size being 256 bits and Solidity trying not to waste as storage/memory.
+The logical ```and```'s and ``**``` powers are scary at first sight, but they're just compilation artifacts due to the native EVM int size being 256 bits and Solidity trying not to waste storage and memory.
 So if you're using a bunch of int32 or int64, the compiler will automatically cram these into a single int256.

 Once we know this, there's not much going on in this constructor.
 It allocates some storage memory then writes its initialization value (located at the very end of the contract) and some magic numbers in it.

 The program